kevlatus/vscode-theme-switcher/README.md

 # Theme Switcher for VS Code

-ThemeSwitcher provides a shortcut to switch between the _Default Dark+_ and the _Default Light+_ theme.
-Just hit ctrl+alt+T to change the current theme.
+ThemeSwitcher provides a shortcut to switch between a dark and light theme.
+Just hit CTRL+ALT+T (CMD+ALT+T) to change the current theme.

 ## Release Notes